payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 environmental variable.
-If you were to use this in production, it is recommended that the Tcl procedures be placed in a site configuration script and exposed to modulefiles via the techniques described in the cookbook ``Exposing Procedures and Variables to Modulefiles``.
-At the minimum, it is recommended to hardcode the path to the ``common_utilities.tcl`` file.
+If you were to use this in production, it is recommended that the Tcl procedures be placed in a site configuration script and exposed to modulefiles via the techniques described in the cookbook `Expose Procedures and Variables to Modulefiles <expose-procs-to-modulefiles_>`__.
+At the minimum, it is
+recommended to hardcode the path to the ``common_utilities.tcl`` file.

 The modulerc script then determines the directory it is in using the Tcl variable ``ModulesCurrentModulefile``.
-It then uses the ``GetLoadedCompiler`` Tcl procedure (as was discussed in the section on the ``homebrewed`` strategy.
+It then uses the ``GetLoadedCompiler`` Tcl procedure (which was discussed in the section on the ``homebrewed`` strategy.
 We then parse the resulting module name into family and version pieces (we will discuss the procedure ``GetPackageFamilyVersion`` later; for now suffice to say it takes a module name and returns a Tcl list with family and version).

-We do some trickery to support either gcc or gnu as family names for the GNU compiler suite, and then see if there is a directory or modulefile underneath the directory containing the .modulerc file, and if so defaults to it.
+We do some trickery to supportathe use of  either gcc or gnu as family names for the GNU compiler suite, and then see if there is a directory or modulefile underneath the directory containing the .modulerc file, and if so defaults to it.
 For this purpose, we use the Tcl procedure ``FirstChildModuleInList``